The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 2. Create some time

-Don’t overwhelm yourself by taking a full afternoon or day dedicated to decluttering.
-30 minutes a day is all it takes to make a start on decluttering.
-Dedicate some time each day purely to decluttering one particular area.
-Write down this day and time and stick to it, DO NOT PROCRASTINATE.
+Don’t overwhelm yourself by dedicating a full afternoon or day to decluttering.
+30 minutes a day is all it takes to make a start.
+Devote some time each day purely to decluttering one particular area or room.
+Set aside 30 minutes one day this week in your calendar to make a start.
+Commit to it, DO NOT PROCRASTINATE!

 3. Concentrate on one area